dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

     written in a totally different language: addresses from Russia (RU)
    - finally, on addresses that exhibit a different structure **and** that are written in a different language: addresses from Mexico (MX).

-For each test, we will use a dataset of `100,000` examples in total, and we will use the results from the last epochs, which were always the best.
+For each test, we will use a dataset of `100,000` examples in total, and we will evaluate using the best epoch of our two models (i.e. last epoch for both of them).
-Also, we will use the same pre-processing steps as before (i.e. data vectorization, the same pad collate function), but we will only apply a test phase.
+Also, we will use the same pre-processing steps as before (i.e. data vectorization, the same pad collate function), but we will only apply a test phase, meaning no training step.

 First, let's download and vectorize all the needed datasets.